X-3306/OMEGA-Project/README.md

 A: Python fallback handles file sanitization (slower but same logic).
 Device commands fall back to WinAPI.

 **Q: Why does it say "Best-Effort" on my SSD?**
 A: SSDs use wear-leveling and TRIM.
 The OS doesn't always know where your data physically lives.
-We're honest about it instead of pretending otherwise.
+I'm honest about it instead of pretending otherwise.

 **Q: Can I run this against network shares?**
 A: No. Network behavior is unreliable and outside our threat model.
 Sanitize local drives only.